TheUltimateNuke/CementGB.github.io/pages/docs/guides/introduction-to-il2cpp.md

 Thanks to MelonLoader and its libraries, however, its still possible to modify the game almost the same way we could before, just with a few janky bits.

 > [!TIP]
 > Further reading about modding with C# in a Unity IL2CPP domain is covered on the [MelonLoader wiki](https://melonwiki.xyz) and [Il2CppInterop docs](https://github.com/BepInEx/Il2CppInterop/tree/master/Documentation).
-It can also be helpful to ask in community chats such as our [Cement Discord](https://discord.gg/fCwXc5k43w), the [MelonLoader Discord](https://discord.gg/2Wn3N2P), or the [BepInEx](https://discord.gg/MpFEDAg) Discord.
+It can also be helpful to ask questions in community chats such as our [Cement](https://discord.gg/fCwXc5k43w) Discord, the [MelonLoader](https://discord.gg/2Wn3N2P) Discord, or the [BepInEx](https://discord.gg/MpFEDAg) Discord.

 ## Notable IL2CPP Differences

 > [!NOTE]
 > This section explains in detail some **intermediate** concepts a beginner may not fully understand or require.
 To get straight into making your first mod, jump to [Getting Started](getting-started.md).

+### Native vs Managed Types
+> [!TODO]
+> Explain difference between Il2CppSystem.Type and System.Type. . .

 ### Harmony